v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

     from daetools.pyDAE.variable_types import length_t, area_t, volume_t
     from daetools.pyDAE.pyUnits import m, kg, s, K, Pa, J, W

-For the complete list of units and variable types have a look in :doc:`variable_types` and :doc:`units` modules.
+The complete list of units and variable types can be found in :doc:`variable_types` and :doc:`units` modules.

 Developing models
 =================

-In **DAE Tools** models are developed by deriving a new class from the base model class (:py:class:`pyCore.daeModel`).
-A template/an empty model is given below:
+In **DAE Tools** models are developed by deriving a new class from the base :py:class:`pyCore.daeModel` class.
+An empty model definition is presented below:

 .. code-block:: python